ml-and-ds-papers-on-the-go/andre-ye.github.io/history/rr4/forced-founders-notes.md

 ## Notes on Section 2: Tobacco Growers Versus Merchants and Parliament (pg.
 7)

 ### Main Ideas
+- Many conflicts between tobacco growers and merchants & Parliament spurred the want for independence.
+- The Navigation Acts and limitations on trade drastically cut tobacco grower's profits; the price of tobacco fell at least 75%.
+- Tobacco Growers and other poorer Virginians increasingly had conflicts with British creditors who came to collect debt, often by taking a large portion of the debtor's property.
+- By forcing the Atlantic Slave Trade, Britain economically hurt and destabilized Virginia.
+- Taxation without representation was characterized as slavery.
+Britain has already monopolized Virginia's trade, so they had no right to tax them as well.
+Even slaves (actual slaves) had the right to own their own money during Sundays and evenings.

 ### Opening Ideas
 - Robert Routledge, Tuesday, June 3rd, 1766.